cgwire/kitsu/docs/getting-started-production/README.md

 You can add a **checklist** to your comments.

-You need first to post your retake comments.
-Then the **ADD CHECKLIST** appears.
+You need to click on the **Add checklist** button, and the first item of the checklist appears.

 ![add checklist](../img/getting-started/add_checklist.png)

-Type your comments, and hit **Enter** key to add another line on your checklist.
+Type your comments, and hit **Enter** key to add another line on your checklist or click again on **Add Checklist** button.

 ![checklist](../img/getting-started/checklist_detailed.png)